-The Woodland Gardens will be open April 2019 during the flowering season.
+The Woodland Gardens will be open again on Saturday 27th April 2019 during the flowering season, closing early June.

 The Woodland Gardens surround the family mausoleum, one of Robert Adam’s finest classical buildings, which was commissioned in 1761 by the widow of the 1st Earl of Shelburne.
 Recently, the Woodland Gardens have been the subject of one of the most exciting and significant horticultural finds – over 30 original hardy hybrids which were thought to be extinct.
 The original plants date back to when the garden was first planted by the 3rd Marquis of Lansdowne in 1854.
 The present Marquis’s great grandfather substantially expanded the gardens on his return from India where he had been Viceroy.

 Parking is located just outside the entrance to the Woodland Gardens with a catering hut offering hot drinks and homemade cakes.
 There are over two miles of paths intersecting the Woodland Gardens.
 Each week a particular route is dedicated as the ‘Walk of the Week’.

 The Jubilee Garden is a four acre section of planting within the Woodland Gardens.